TopWeaver/directory-website/README.md

 The task was to build a directory website according to the design on this [website](https://www.behance.net/gallery/25563385/PatashuleKE).

-This project is mainly about designing a website similar to a real-life project built with particular business requirements in mind.
+This project is mainly about designing a responsive website similar to a real-life project built with particular business requirements in mind.

 ## Live Demo